magicalpuffin/mli-puffinsystems/src/lib/content/blog/20260119_confidence-interval-and-hypothesis-test-on-standard-deviation.md

 ---
-title: Confidence Interval and Hypothesis Test on Standard Deviation
+title: Confidence Intervals and Hypothesis Tests on Standard Deviation
-description: How to calculate the standard deviation of standard deviation.
-Formulas for standard error of sample sample standard deviation and variance.
+description: How to calculate the confidence interval of standard deviation.
+How to run hypothesis tests on standard deviation.
 createdDate: 2026-01-19
-updatedDate: 2026-01-19
+updatedDate: 2026-01-23
 tags:
   - statistics
 ---